sitisalwani/ds_capstonefinal/NLP_Presentation.md

 Algorithm and Model Building
 ========================================================

-- N-gram model with back-off strategy was used for the Natural Language Process.
+- N-gram model with back-off strategy was used for the Natural Language Process (NLP).
 - These data were then tokenised 3 times using 1-gram to 3-gram calculations using RWeka.

 - The algorithm predicts the next word based on the last 3 text inputs the user entered then starts to search using the 3-gram.
 If the next word isn't predicted, it selects the 2-gra,, then 1-gram.
 If nothing is found it falls back to a "default" of the word most often seen.